 Preheat oven to 425.

-Toss the dry chickpeas in the oil and liberal amounts of the spice that you choose and some salt.
+Toss the dry chickpeas in liberal amounts of the spice that you choose and some salt.
 (If using Old Bay, salt is not necessary as the spice mix is already salty.)

-Remove the chickpeas from the container in which you tossed them in oil and spice, taking care to leave excess oil behind.
-You want a sheen of oil on the chickpeas, no more.
+Remove the chickpeas from the container in which you tossed them in the spice and spread on a parchment paper lined baking tray.